ahs502/key-file-storage/README.md

 }, function(err) {
     // Failed.
 });

+// Synchronized form (It may fail by throwing some exception) : kfs.setSync('key', value);
 ```

 + Getting value of a key : (*Value of a not existing key will be* `null`)